niranjan-cell/EPAM_Training-3/Kubernetes/kubernetesCheetSheet.md

 kubectl delete rc <rc_name> --cascade=orphan : To delete replication controller without deleteing the pods kubectl edit rc <rc_name> : To modify the replication controller kubectl scale rc <rc_name> --replicas=<no_of replicas> : To scale the replication controller

+kubectl get rs : To list the replicaset kubectl describe rs <rs_name> : To check the details of replicaset kubectl delete rs <rs_name> : To delete the replicaset kubectl delete rs <rs_name> --cascade=orphan : To delete replicaset without deleteing the pods kubectl edit rs <rs_name> : To modify the replicaset kubectl scale rs <rs_name> --replicas=<no_of replicas> : To scale the replicaset

 ```